 There are many trails that leave from the visitor center at Paradise.
-My favorite is the Skyline Loop Trail, which is around 5 miles long (1,450 feet of elevation gain) and will take you through the best of the area. returning back where you started at the parking lot.
+My favorite is the Skyline Loop Trail, which is around 5 miles long (1,450 feet of elevation gain) and will take you through the best of the area and return back to where you started at the parking lot.
 There are a few nice, short trails worth checking out if you don’t have time to do the whole Skyline Loop Trail, including Nisqually Vista Trail and the Moraine Trail.
 Alternatively, you can just walk as far up the Skyline Loop Trail as you like and then turn around.

 Explore The Sunrise Area

 Similar to Paradise, Sunrise is a large parking lot with a visitor center and lodge.
 Multiple trails leave from here and it’s one of my favorite hiking areas in the park.
 For something short and sweet, I recommend the Silver Forest Trail (1.9-mile).
 Despite the name, you will not be stuck in a forest, but instead have open views of Mount Rainier for most of the way and come across a lot of wildflowers.

 A hike to the Burroughs is something worth doing for those wanting to get closer to Mount Rainier and don’t mind some elevation gain.
 There are three burroughs, and you can walk just to the first, or as far as the third.
 Personally, my favorite views are from the second or third, so I recommend at least going that far.

 Another popular hike in the Sunrise area is Fremont Lookout.
 This 5.6-mile roundtrip hike has gorgeous views of Mount Rainier.
 Keep in mind that it often gets large crowds, so go midweek and avoid holidays.